enginebeast/smallcar2/README.md

 If you want to use the code, click 'View on Github' button.

 ### Error code
 When I simulate this code on Tinkercad, it works fine.
 But, it does not works on real hardware.
+I concluded its because delay of this code is too short.
 ```
 #include <Servo.h>